learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 how to use Sinatra's routing DSL to easily set up a server to handle requests using different HTTP verbs and paths.
 We also saw how to generate both HTML and JSON responses.
-Finally, we used **dynamic routes** to handle requests and access data about that request via the **params hash**.
+Finally, we used **dynamic routes** to handle requests and access data about a request via the **params hash**.
 You're well on your way to creating your own web servers with Sinatra!

 ## Resources